ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 Cloud Build will automatically upload the built images to the container registry.
 This is based on the images defined in the `images` array.

-Data usually needs be shared in between steps.
+Data usually needs be shared between steps.
 We might want to download dependencies in one step, and build your artifact in another step, or run tests in a separate step.